ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-Close terminates a Connection after satisfying all the requirements that were specified regarding the delivery of Messages that the application has already given to the transport system.
+Close terminates a Connection after satisfying all the requirements that were specified regarding the delivery of Messages that the application has already given to the Transport Services system.
 For example, if reliable delivery was requested for a Message handed over before calling Close, the Closed Event will signify that this Message has indeed been delivered.
 If the Remote Endpoint still has data to send, it cannot be received after this call.